 When the twelve spies leave, there is no difference between them yet to be seen.
 The difference becomes only clear when they return “at the end of forty days”.
-The number forty is the number of trial (Gen 7:1717Then the flood came upon the earth for forty days, and the water increased and lifted up the ark, so that it rose above the earth.; Exo 24:1818Moses entered the midst of the cloud as he went up to the mountain; and Moses was on the mountain forty days and forty nights.; 1Sam 17:1616The Philistine came forward morning and evening for forty days and took his stand.; 1Kgs 19:88So he arose and ate and drank, and went in the strength of that food forty days and forty nights to Horeb, the mountain of God.; Jn 3:44Nicodemus *said to Him, “How can a man be born when he is old?
-He cannot enter a second time into his mother’s womb and be born, can he?”; Mk 1:1313And He was in the wilderness forty days being tempted by Satan; and He was with the wild beasts, and the angels were ministering to Him.; Acts 1:33To these He also presented Himself alive after His suffering, by many convincing proofs, appearing to them over [a period of] forty days and speaking of the things concerning the kingdom of God.).
+The number forty is the number of trial (Gen 7:1717Then the flood came upon the earth for forty days, and the water increased and lifted up the ark, so that it rose above the earth.; Exo 24:1818Moses entered the midst of the cloud as he went up to the mountain; and Moses was on the mountain forty days and forty nights.; 1Sam 17:1616The Philistine came forward morning and evening for forty days and took his stand.; 1Kgs 19:88So he arose and ate and drank, and went in the strength of that food forty days and forty nights to Horeb, the mountain of God.; Jona 3:44Then Jonah began to go through the city one day’s walk; and he cried out and said, “Yet forty days and Nineveh will be overthrown.”; Mk 1:1313And He was in the wilderness forty days being tempted by Satan; and He was with the wild beasts, and the angels were ministering to Him.; Acts 1:33To these He also presented Himself alive after His suffering, by many convincing proofs, appearing to them over [a period of] forty days and speaking of the things concerning the kingdom of God.).
 Testing of the faith reveals the state of the faith.
 The twelve spies show this to be the case.
 They have all seen the same, but only two have looked with the eyes of God.
 One of the two is Caleb.
 The name Kaleb means ‘wholeheartedly’.
 He is worth that name.
 Caleb hath given himself with an undivided, completely dedicated heart to the LORD and His case.
 For him, the punishment that comes soon is not a setback from entering the land, but a postponement.

 Milk is a healthy food we received from our mother as a baby.
 As believers, we are called to long for the Word, as a baby longs for its mother’s milk (1Pet 2:22like newborn babies, long for the pure milk of the word, so that by it you may grow in respect to salvation,).
 Honey is a picture of the natural relationships between the members of God’s people and speaks of the sweetness of brotherly love.
 We find in the milk and honey the blessing of the vertical and horizontal relationships.